-Google probably isn’t the first name you think of when you think about home audio, but they’ve been slowly changing that with their Google Home lineup.
+Google probably isn’t the first name that comes to mind when you think of home audio but the company has been slowly changing that with their Google Home lineup.
 Even though they’re technically speakers, it’s hard to say that the Home and Home mini were made for listening to music.
 They’re more for asking questions to the Google Assistant and maybe controlling your smart home appliances every now and then.
 That isn’t the case with the Google Home Max.
 This speaker is big, it’s beautifully designed, and what sets it apart from the rest of the line-up is that it was meant for music listening.
 But is the Google Home Max worth its price tag?

-Editor’s note: This post was updated on May 19th, 2020 to include new information about competitors.
+Editor’s note: This post was updated on July 23rd, 2020 to include links to helpful information and to fix some spelling mistakes.

 Who’s it for?